taraak/pita/README.md

 python runner/src/eval.py ckpt_path=runner/pretrained_dem_ckpts/epoch_179.ckpt experiment=lj13_tempdem_1.5
 ```

-We include configs for annealing to temperature 1.5 as an exmaple (point to config).
-The Feynman-Kac Correctors can be turned on and off by changing the **resampling_interval** parameter
+We include configs for annealing to temperature 1.5 as an example (point to config).
+- the Feynman-Kac Correctors can be turned on and off by changing the **resampling_interval** parameter
 (-1 indicates no resampling, 1 indicates resampling at every step which is what is used for the results in the paper).
-For the **tempered noise** and **target score SDEs** the **scale_diffusion** parameter has
+- for the **tempered noise** and **target score SDEs** the **scale_diffusion** parameter has
 to be set to 1 and -1 respectively.
-Finally **start_resampling_step** indicates at what integration step to start using FKC.
+- the **start_resampling_step** indicates at what integration step to start using FKC.
 This value is adjusted based on the noise schedule and the variance of
 the weights.
-We recommend a values between 10 to 30 for temperatures we tried.
+We recommend values between 10 to 30 for the temperatures we tried.

 ## Citations